List of Star Trek regions of space

 Several films and episodes of the science fiction franchise Star Trek are set in distinct astrographical regions of space.
 Some of these fictional locations exhibit anomalous physical properties; others are defined as sensitive buffer zones under various fictional political accords.

 This list describes some of the more significant settings for Star Trek films or story arcs over multiple television episodes.

 Badlands

 The Badlands comprise an area of space that appears (or is referenced) in episodes of Star Trek: Deep Space Nine and Star Trek: Voyager.

 Located in Star Trek's Alpha Quadrant, the Badlands are characterized by constant plasma storms and funnel clouds.
 The Maquis use it in several episodes as a meeting or hiding place because of its treacherous navigation.
 It is also known to harbor some planets hidden within the clouds and nebulae.

 In "Caretaker", the pilot episode of Star Trek: Voyager, the titular starship pursues a Maquis ship into the Badlands before being pushed by an energy wave to the Delta Quadrant.

+In "Erigah", the seventh episode of Star Trek: Discovery season 5, the Badlands are determined to be the temporary location of a next clue to finding vital creation-of-life technology.

 The Badlands are also mentioned in the computer game Star Trek: Armada II, where the Borg build up forces in that area close to the Federation.